 Even as a teenager and young adult, I’ve never been ashamed of using coupons.
 I take great pride when my friends call me the queen of shopping because of my ability to save money.
 However, I totally give the credit to my mom!
 When I was young, my mom taught me about coupons during our shopping trips at the grocery store.
 She instilled in me that whatever I end up saving on a purchase, I can either use that difference on another purchase or put back the amount I saved into my bank account.

-Even though shopping has shifted to online more and more, my coupon and money saving habits have not changed.
-I still look for discount and coupon codes whenever I shop online.
+Even though shopping has shifted to online more and more, my coupon and money-saving habits have not changed.
+I still look for discounts and coupon codes whenever I shop online.

-Speaking of, did you know you that Karma also helps you find the best coupon codes?
-You know what’s even better?
+Speaking of, did you know that Karma also helps you find the best coupon codes?
+Do you know what’s even better?
 It’s automatically done for you!
 Now, you can feel even better spending money because you know you’re getting a fantastic deal.